Week 9 Opening Odds for Eagles at Texans (with Special Guest)

 Truly, it is fortuitous that two arms of the sports teams of Houston should lock in glorious struggle against the depredations of the same decadent yankee thieves; to say nothing of the various haters, whiners, and losers who keep screaming about cheating or whatever.
 These vexatious heathens shall know our cause of righteousness, our cause, our glorious Mother Houston and her children.

 Do not believe the scandalous lies sold to you by outsider information.
 You should not trust any information source that does not have our seal of approval literally on cover.
-You should also only use Ministry of Sportburo Online Gaming Platform instead of DraftKings Sportsbook.
+You should also only use Ministry of Sportburo Online Gaming Platform or DraftKings Sportsbook.
+Honestly you’re probably better off at DraftKings Sportsbook.

-Do not get me wrong, for most cases, DraftKings Sportsbook is fine sportsbook.
-But when it comes to the people’s football army of Houston, inspired by the might and majesty of Lovie Smith’s beard, their inherent and disgusting bias comes seeping through like open wound.

 Just look at this alleged “opening line” from an “article” from “DraftKings Nation:”